 The ancient pond, which is more than 200 years old, is revered by Hindu worshippers and is one of the major attractions.

 Things to do/see: Ma Durga Murti, replica of Amarnath Cave Temple, sacred pond

-Located in the heart of Ludhiana, the Pavilion Mall has multiple options to shop, eat, and have a great time.
+Located in the heart of Ludhiana, the Pavilion Mall has come up as one of the major offbeat places to visit in Punjab offering visitors the multiple options to shop, eat, and have a great time.
 It is the one of the best malls in Punjab if you want to go shopping or hang out with your buddies.
 The mall has ample parking, decent retail selections, and a range of eateries and recreational pursuits.